 QGIS is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
 QGIS is an official project of the Open Source Geospatial Foundation (OSGeo).
 It runs on Linux, Unix, Mac OSX, Windows and Android and supports numerous vector, raster, and database formats and functionalities.

-The QGIS community has collected a number of case studies of how users around the world are using QGIS for their GIS work.
+We also collect case studies of how people all over the world use QGIS for their GIS work.

 Do you plan to use QGIS in your company or organization, but worry about whether there is commercial support available?
 Here is an alphabetical list, divided in categories, of support contractors.